dotnet/csharplang/proposals/data-classes.md

 an object initializer and the compiler verifies that all `readonly` members are initialized, or an error is produced.

+** Struct initializer type **

+Another design, the one currently preferred, allows `readonly` members to be initialized via the unspeakable `<>Initializer` struct.
+Making the struct unspeakable allows compilers to enforce rules about readonly initialization.
+Default values for read-only members would be lowered into the static `Create` function on the initializer, since past JIT bugs have sometimes caused no-argument struct constructors to be skipped.
+This also affects all writes to the read-only members in user-written constructorsOnly read-only members would be present in the <>Initializer struct -- mutable members would be compiled directly onto the class, as they are today.
+Support for `readonly` members in object initializers may seem like a small feature, but it's important that making a `data` type readonly not come with a lot of extra ceremony.
+The essence of a `data` type is a set of named fields and that should stay true regardless of whether or not the fields are `readonly`.
+It may be tempting for implementation simplicity to try to use constructors instead, but this is a design smell that conflates positional semantics with `readonly` semantics.
+Requiring initialization via constructor means that field order becomes a public API and requires careful versioning, which is not true of mutable `data` types and is a constraint that should be irrelevant to `readonly` semantics.

 ## Extensible data classes (data class subtyping)